our world, our schools.

 Student-led anti-racist work can be a powerful catalyst for change and young people possess the ability to understand the difference between oppression and justice.
 Social Justice in the Classroom is an add-on component to Our World that provides teachers with the opportunity to integrate student-directed anti-racism work into the classroom.
 An Our World Fellow will work alongside teachers and students to identify a project, assign roles and action steps, develop outreach and marketing plans, and help guide students toward a finished project.

-To bring Our World to your school or for additional information, please contact Kim Graham at or (480) 421-9376.
+To bring Our World to your school or for additional information, please contact Renee Levin at .